Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 How AI Phone Answering Works with Vagaro

 An AI receptionist for Vagaro connects through Vagaro’s webhook system.
-Here is the flow:
+Here’s the flow:

 - Client calls.
 The call is forwarded to your AI receptionist.